tseli0s/nvdialog/README.md

 # Backends
 - **Gtk3 Backend**\
-The most battle-hardened backend, using pure Gtk3 to create the dialogs.
-On GNU/Linux this does mean you will need to have Gtk3 installed but almost all modern distributions include it which was the primary motivator for making it the default backend on GNU/Linux.
+The most battle-hardened backend, using the gtk3 library to create the dialogs.
+On GNU/Linux and other Unix-like platforms this does mean you will need to have Gtk3 installed but almost all modern distributions include it which was the primary motivator for making it the default backend on GNU/Linux.
 It is actively tested and works on almost all distributions regardless of desktop, windowing system or hardening features.
 In addition, it uses the system's portal for file dialogs, and falls back to the Gtk one if a portal isn't present.

 Starting with version v0.10, this is also explicitly the default backend for Unix-like platforms.
 This is subject to change in the future; An X11/Xaw backend is being considered to reduce dependencies and maintenance.

 - **Cocoa Backend**\
 The Cocoa backend was recently added to NvDialog for macOS X support.
 It is written in Objective-C for better integration with the OS, and is still in the experimental stage although it should work fine by now.
 Please report any bugs or features that need to be fixed / implemented, or make a pull request to add them yourself.
-You can also test this backend on GNU/Linux and Windows using [GNUstep](https://gnustep.org) from v0.10 onwards, though experience may be suboptimal.
+You can also test this backend on GNU/Linux and Windows using [GNUstep](https://gnustep.org) from v0.10 onwards, though experience may be suboptimal and features may be missing.

 - **Win32 Backend**\
 The default backend on Windows systems, relying on WinAPI.
 It is also actively tested and works well, even in super outdated systems like Windows XP.
-However, some minor customization options may not work due to the limited features of the API - Make sure your program works well using that license!
+It is also verified to work well under ReactOS and Wine.
+Compatibility with Windows versions 10 and later is a major goal of this project.

 # Example
 This is a simple cross-platform example of a simple message box greeting the user: